BlakeRhodes/NeoArcadia/Embark-Phase.md

 ## Step 3: Begin Construction

-The party may begin construction on a [Civil Project](./Civil-Project.html).
+The party may begin construction on a [Civic Project](./Civic-Projects.html).

 ### Special Rule - Lay Low